MicrosoftDocs/windows-itpro-docs/windows/configuration/wcd/wcd-cellcore.md

 ShowViewAPN | Select **Yes** to show the **View Internet APN** button in **Settings** > **cellular+SIM**.
 ShowWifiCallingEmergencyCallWarning | Select **Yes** to show Wi-Fi emergency call warning.
 ShowWifiCallingError | Select **Yes** to show Wi-Fi calling error message.
 SlotSelectionSim1Name | Enter text for the name of SIM 1 in slot selection UI.
+(Removed in Windows 10, version (1804?).)
 SlotSelectionSim2Name | Enter text for the name of SIM 2 in slot selection UI.
+(Removed in Windows 10, version (1804?).)
 SuppressDePersoUI | Suppress DePerso UI to unlock Perso.
+(Removed in Windows 10, version (1804?).)